kmrhemant916/deployment/README.md

 # sentry
-Ansible script to install Sentry
+Ansible script to configure and install Sentry